open-telemetry/oteps/text/trace/0170-sampling-probability.md

 ### Semantic conventions for Sampled spans (Proposed text)

-This document defines conventions for counting spans in a sample taken over all spans created in all contexts in a distributed system.
+This document defines conventions for counting system-wide span events using sampled spans.
 These conventions support accurate counting of system-wide events using only the fraction of spans that were collected in a probability sampling scheme.
-With these conventions, consumers of OTLP Span data are able to compute approximate metrics about the system using only the sample Spans that was collected, thus we refer to these conventions as supporting Span-to-Metrics pipelines.
+With these conventions, consumers of OTLP Span data are able to compute approximate metrics about the system using only the sample data that was collected, thus we refer to these conventions as supporting Span-to-Metrics pipelines.

 The _sampling rate_, also known as _inclusion probability_, is the
-probability that a Span is included in the Sample that is collected.
+probability that a Span is included in the Sample being collected.
 Sampling rate is conveyed in a form known as _adjusted count_, which tells the receiver how many events in the population are represented by the individual Span as a result of sampling.